domschrei/krunner-symbols/README.md

 ### Unicode Support

-This plugin now supports the Unicode database, i.e. [all symbols inside the official UnicodeData.txt](http://www.unicode.org/Public/UCD/latest/ucd/UnicodeData.txt) can be retrieved by entering (parts of) the corresponding description for the symbol.
-At the moment this feature is disabled by default because there is some performance overhead of searching all the unicode domain, and you can enable it by setting `UseUnicodeDatabase` to `true` inside the `[Preferences]` group of your config file (and then restarting `krunner`):
+This plugin supports the Unicode database, i.e. [all symbols inside the official UnicodeData.txt](http://www.unicode.org/Public/UCD/latest/ucd/UnicodeData.txt) can be retrieved by entering (parts of) the corresponding description for the symbol.
+This feature is enabled by default, however there is some performance overhead of searching all the unicode domain that may be noticeable on weaker systems.
+You can disable it by setting `UseUnicodeDatabase` to `false` inside the `[Preferences]` group of your config file (and then restarting `krunner`):

 ```
 [Preferences]
-UseUnicodeDatabase=true
+UseUnicodeDatabase=false
 ```

-This very large database also contains a lot of emojis and pictograms (try `thumbs up`, `cat face` or `snowman`).
+This large database also contains a lot of emojis and pictograms (try `thumbs up`, `cat face` or `snowman`).

 ## Remarks